Lake View, Chicago: Streets

 West Addison Street was named after Thomas Addison, an English doctor who first described Addison's disease.

 West Barry Avenue was named after the commander of the Continental Navy ship Lexington during the Revolutionary War, John Barry.
 West Belmont Avenue was named after the American Civil War's Battle of Belmont on November 7, 1861, in Mississippi County, Missouri.
 North Broadway, which used to be called Evanston Avenue after the nearby municipality of Evanston, Illinois, was renamed after Broadway in New York City.
 North Clark Street was named after the legendary frontier explorer George Rogers Clark.
 West Diversey Parkway was named after beer brewer Michael Diversey.
 William Butler Ogden, the first mayor of Chicago, named North Halsted Street after financiers William H. and Caleb Halsted.
 It was formerly called Dyer Street, in honor of Thomas Dyer, mayor of Chicago.
 West Irving Park Road was named after the author Washington Irving.

 Philip Sheridan features prominently on the corner of West Belmont Avenue and North Lake Shore Drive, memorialized as a towering statue depicting Sheridan on horseback.
-The U.S. Army general is the namesake of North Sheridan Road.
+The U.S. Army general is the namesake of North Sheridan Road, which heads north to Racine, Wisconsin.
 In 1871, he brought troops to Chicago in the aftermath of the Great Chicago Fire and was authorized by Mayor Joseph Medill to take control of the city under martial law.
 He was later made commanding general of the U.S. Army by President Chester A. Arthur.